matthew-scherf/Only-One/README.md

 Show that the axioms, taken together, logically entail both a statement P and its negation ¬P. In Isabelle terms, this would mean deriving `False` from the axioms.
 So far, automated verification and Nitpick model checking have found no such contradiction; the system admits valid models.

-Status: No contradiction found after extensive automated checking.

 ### 2. Construct a Countermodel

 Provide an interpretation (a model of entities and predicates) in which all the axioms hold true but the main theorem `Tat_Tvam_Asi_Complete` is false.
-This would require a universe where:

-* There exists a unique "You"
-* The "You" is Absolute
-* All axioms (A1–A8, S1–S6, V1–V4, G1–G3, K1–K3, E1–E4) are satisfied
-* But at least one of the theorem's conclusions—such as the nirguṇa clause, universal appearance relation, or causation denial—fails
+This would require a universe where there exists a unique "You", the "You" is Absolute, all axioms (A1–A8, S1–S6, V1–V4, G1–G3, K1–K3, E1–E4) are satisfied, but at least one of the theorem's conclusions (such as the nirguṇa clause, universal appearance relation, or causation denial) fails.

 Nitpick has been run against the negation of the theorem under a wide range of finite models, and no countermodel exists within the search space.
 Because the system's axioms tightly constrain identity, grounding, and appearance, any model that satisfies them necessarily satisfies the theorem.

-Status: No countermodel found; the axioms logically entail the conclusions.
+No countermodel has been found and the axioms logically entail the conclusions.

 ### 3. Refute an Axiom